 The arrangement of pots, pans, and little plastic cups in the middle of the ground sustain the semblance of poverty because they look like containers meant to catch water seeping from a damaged roof.

 Rivera’s collage hangers further contribute to the fiction of a destitute living space. [fig. 3.11] While the collages initially seem to dangle directly above the bedframe, photographs documenting the inside of the exhibition space shows the rod angling away from Mansueto’s work.
 Similar to Mansueto’s bedframe, the hangers are also impractical.
 Not only does Rivera fill the inside of the hangers with collages, but their small size renders them un-functional for adult use.
 Instead of using the usual adult sized hangers, Rivera constructed his collage series out of toddler or baby sized hangers.
 Like Bautista’s bottle collages of Basta Hindi Ganon, they require closer looking as they face into the wall.
-Despite their lack of functionality, the shape of the toddler hangers simulate a bare bones rack of miniature clothing, drawing attention to the bleakness of the space; the presence of the spare rod accentuates the lack of closet space or furniture—such as an armoire—in the room.
+Despite their lack of functionality, the shapes of the toddler hangers simulate a bare bones rack of miniature clothing, drawing attention to the bleakness of the space; the presence of the spare rod accentuates the lack of closet space or furniture—such as an armoire—in the room.

 [fig. 3.12] Next to Bautista’s banana flower Mais grid, a small version of Laudico’s untitled Photo-Me ID work hangs on the back wall of Shop 6.
 Photo-ID machines, commonplace in Metro Manila, were automated photo booths that took small identification photographs, such as the ones used for official documents.
 Laudico would collect the square borders—the scraps—left in Photo-Me ID machines after the center, which included people’s faces, had been punched out.
 Treating these leftover fragments as found units of a grid, she arranged them in organized rows on plywood. [fig. 3.13] Laudico would later expand her concept of using photo-id machine discards as part of a three-part solo exhibition in the CCP Small Gallery.